-Office of the Sentencing Council (OSC) 1 internship available for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students About the Office of the Sentencing Council (OSC) The Sentencing Council is an independent, non-departmental public body of the Ministry of Justice, whose purpose is to promote greater transparency and consistency in sentencing while maintaining the independence of the judiciary.
-The Council consists of eight judicial members and six non-judicial members, including representatives from the Police, Public Prosecution, Victim Support and academia.
-The Office of the Sentencing Council (OSC) is a multidisciplinary team that supports the work of the Council and includes policy advisors, lawyers, communications specialists, research analysts and support staff.
-We help the Council to develop and monitor the criminal sentencing guidelines that are used in magistrates' courts and the Crown Court in England and Wales.
+Office of the Sentencing Council (OSC)

+One internship available for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students

+About the Office of the Sentencing Council (OSC)

+The Sentencing Council is an independent, non-departmental public body of the Ministry of Justice, whose purpose is to promote greater transparency and consistency in sentencing while maintaining the independence of the judiciary.
+The Council consists of eight judicial members and six non-judicial members, including representatives from the police and Crown Prosecution Service, as well as victim welfare and academia.

+The OSC is a multidisciplinary team that supports the work of the Council and includes policy advisors, lawyers, communications specialists, research analysts and support staff.
+We help the Council to develop and monitor the criminal sentencing guidelines that are used in magistrates' courts and the Crown Court throughout England and Wales.

 The Analysis and Research team comprises social researchers and statisticians.
 The team has a fascinating and challenging programme of work to support the development of the guidelines, to evaluate their impact and implementation and to assess their likely impact on prison, Probation and youth justice resources.

 This internship offers an excellent opportunity to engage directly with policy advisors, other analytical disciplines and the Sentencing Council itself to develop sentencing policy and guidelines, which impact criminal sentencing.

-Policy Internship Opportunities at the OSC This post will predominantly involve leading on qualitative in-house research, with opportunities for some quantitative work and potential involvement in the commissioning of external research, including the management of contractors.
-The exact skills and research methods required will vary according to the specific project, and could include, for example, preparing evidence reviews and syntheses, developing research materials and conducting interviews or focus groups with sentencers, analysing administrative datasets, thematic analysis, or coding in R. You will have responsibility for discrete areas and be given the opportunity to present your research.
-The in-house research you will manage will be used to develop or evaluate sentencing guidelines and will involve interacting very closely with policy leads from initial scoping discussions through to interviewing sentencers from different courts and reporting.
-Recent examples include designing and conducting research for guideline development on a range of motoring offences, perverting the course of justice and witness intimidation, underage sale of knives and animal cruelty.
-For the time that the internship will run, this portfolio could include aggravated vehicle taking, blackmail, kidnap and false imprisonment or the complex and high-profile area of immigration.
+Policy Internship Opportunities at the OSC

+This post will predominantly involve leading on qualitative in-house research, with opportunities for some quantitative work and potential involvement in the commissioning of external research.
+The exact skills and research methods will vary according to the specific project, and could include, for example, preparing evidence reviews and syntheses, developing research materials and conducting interviews or focus groups with sentencers, analysing administrative datasets, thematic analysis, or coding in R, and preparing written reports and verbal briefings.
+You will have responsibility for discrete areas, and training and support will be provided.

-Testimonials from Past Interns
+The in-house research you will manage will be used to develop or evaluate sentencing guidelines and will involve interacting very closely with policy leads, from initial scoping discussions through to interviewing sentencers, analysis and reporting.
+Recent examples include designing and conducting research for guideline development on aggravated vehicle taking, blackmail, kidnap and false imprisonment, immigration and non-fatal strangulation offences, as well as the for the overarching guideline on the imposition of community and custodial sentences.
+For the time that the internship will run, this portfolio could include public order offences, such as public nuisance or protests, housing or wildlife offences.

 "I really enjoyed my time at the Sentencing Council: I have been made to feel welcome from my very first day and am going to miss being in the office!
 I am returning to my PhD feeling more confident about my research skills and have benefitted in particular from witnessing first-hand how research can have a direct and important impact on government policy.
 I really recommend this internship to anyone with an interest in policy, research, and/or criminal justice."

-How will we be Recruiting?

-We are ideally looking for individuals with some knowledge of or experience in social research methods and an interest in criminal justice issues, but students from all academic disciplines are welcome to apply; training and support will be provided.
-We will be conducting recruitment based on the required professional skills and personal behaviours to be an effective government analyst.
+We are ideally looking for an individual with some knowledge of or experience in social research methods and an interest in criminal justice issues, but students from all academic disciplines are welcome to apply; training and support will be provided.
+We will be conducting recruitment based on the essential criteria below.

 Essential criteria: